 The construction costs of the roadway, toll plaza and toll equipment are included in CFX's capital assets.
 These assets will remain the property of CFX until the final payments of all contributions are made.
 Upon the final repayment of all contributions, ownership of the roadway will revert to the City and the City will be responsible for all future maintenance costs.
 CFX will retain ownership of the interchange to SR 528 and certain portions of the right-of-way.
-Since this project is a non-system project, it is reported net in the non-operating section of the Statement of Revenues, Expenses and Changes in Net Position.
+Since this project is a non-System project, it is reported net in the non-operating section of the statements of revenues, expenses and changes in net position.
 The toll revenues generated from the Extension are not pledged to CFX's bond indebtedness.